mmabey/fhirdatetime/README.rst

 standard for health care data exchange."
-The FHIR spec includes `date <https://www.hl7.org/fhir/datatypes.html#date>`_ and `datetime <https://www.hl7.org/fhir/datatypes.html#dateTime>`_ data types that provide more flexibility than the standard Python :obj:`date` and :obj:`datetime` types.
+The FHIR spec includes `date <https://www.hl7.org/fhir/datatypes.html#date>`_ and `datetime <https://www.hl7.org/fhir/datatypes.html#dateTime>`_ data types that provide more flexibility than the standard Python ``date`` and ``datetime`` types.
 This makes sense when you consider a patient may report to their provider that they have experience a particular symptom since a particular year without knowing the month or day of onset.